 Whole group practice: 10 minutes

 My goal is to teach my students one new game per week.
 It doesn’t always happen but that’s okay!
 Then I use these games as a part of our math center rotations each week.

 When I am teaching a game, I usually play it whole group first.
 I have found this works best.
 When I have tried to model playing with a partner in front of the class, many just aren’t paying enough attention to be able to go play independently.

 The kids LOVE it when I play versus them.
 So that’s what I do!
 And I use these large inflatable dice which makes it even more special.

-You can find some like these at Oriental Trading: Click here
+You can find some like these on Amazon (affiliate link): Click here